10:00 CET - Future Automotive Interiors Technologies

 Seamless mobility – materials for multifunctional car interiors of the future

-Technical marketing mobility lighting
+Jan Helmig Technical marketing mobility lighting Covestro Germany

 New electric drive systems, increased connectivity and the trend toward ridesharing all mean that the car of the future will be a mobile, multifunctional living and working space.
 The look and feel of this lounge-like interior will give car manufacturers new ways to differentiate their brands.
 Surface colors, optics, haptics and ambient lighting effects will all become part of the overall interior design concept.
 Wide, seamless surfaces will integrate a range of functions, including touch controls and infotainment displays.
 In parallel, lounging and working will call for space-saving components like slim seatbacks and low-profile, high-load tables.
 Robust materials that can unite multifunctionality with comfort, style, efficiency and lighter weight will be essential.